 We've bought and tested over 275 pairs of wireless earbuds and in-ear headphones, and below, you'll find our recommendations for the best earbuds with a wireless design to buy.
 If you're curious about wireless headphones, consider our recommendations for the best Bluetooth headphones.
 You'll also want to check our picks for the best wireless Bluetooth earbuds under $50 and $100 if you have a specific budget.

 The similarly priced Bose QuietComfort Ultra Earbuds Truly Wireless go toe-to-toe with the Sony buds in most regards, including noise cancelling.
-The Sony do a better job blocking out treble-range sounds like an A/C hum, but the Bose fare slightly better in our real-world tests.
+The Sony headphones do a better job blocking out treble-range sounds like an A/C hum, but the Bose fare slightly better in our real-world tests.
 If you consume a lot of videos, the Bose buds have a lower latency using the aptX Adaptive (low latency) codec, so you'll encounter fewer lip-sync issues.
-That said, the Sony deliver audio more consistently, and their mic rejects environmental noise a bit better than the Bose, so the person you're talking to will hear you better if you're in a busy area.
+That said, the Sony headphones deliver audio more consistently, and their mic rejects environmental noise a bit better than the Bose, so the person you're talking to will hear you better if you're in a busy area.

-If you're looking for the best wireless earbuds that are a little more affordable than our top pick, the Jabra Elite 8 Active Gen 2 True Wireless are a great choice.
-They have superb noise isolation that does a great job blocking out everything from the rumble of train engines to the high-pitched whine of a nearby A/C unit.
+If you're looking for the best wireless earbuds that are more affordable than our top pick, the Jabra Elite 8 Active Gen 2 True Wireless are great.
+They have superb noise isolation that does a great job blocking everything from the rumble of train engines to the high-pitched whine of a nearby A/C unit.
 With their ANC on, they have a continuous runtime of almost eight hours, and they've got a further three charges in their carrying case.
-Out of the box, the Jabra have a mostly neutral sound profile that represents audio naturally.
+Out of the box, the Jabra headphones have a mostly neutral sound profile that represents audio naturally.
 Vocals sound present and detailed without any honk, and kick drums are thumpy and exciting.
 Some users might find sibilants and cymbals a little piercing, especially compared to the relatively smooth top end of the Sony WF-1000XM5 Truly Wireless.
 However, you can tweak their sound using their great companion app's graphic EQ and presets.

 If you're shopping in the low mid-range market, the Anker Soundcore Space A40 Truly Wireless are the best Bluetooth earbuds we've tested.
 They're a relatively affordable option with numerous features like ANC and app support.
 Their noise isolation performance punches above their price, so they can help reduce noise during your commute or at the office.
 You can also choose different modes to suit different situations, including an adaptive setting to automatically adjust to the amount of noise in your environment.
 With ANC on, they last about eight hours of continuous use, and their case stores four extra charges.
 Like the previous pick, they support multi-device pairing, too.